ivpn/ivpn.net/src/content/pages/setup/router/opnsense.md

     Be sure to copy the <strong>Public Key</strong> and not the <strong>Private Key</strong>.
 The <strong>Private Key</strong> must always be kept a carefully guarded secret.
     </div>

-4. Make note of the IP Address beside your newly added public key on the WireGuard tab in the Client Area.
+4. Make note of the IPv4 Address beside your newly added public key on the WireGuard tab in the Client Area.
 This is the IP address your computer system will have on our internal network.
 It will be in the form **172.x.y.z**.

 5. Go back to the OPNSense web interface and the local interface that is being edited.
 Remove the temporary placeholder from the **Tunnel Address** field and enter the IP address from the step above plus the /32 netmask **(172.x.y.z/32)**.